ipfs/community/CONTRIBUTING_JS.md

 #### Supported Versions

-The IPFS JavaScript projects follow the most recent LTS of Node.js and respective npm version that gets installed with Node.js.
+The IPFS JavaScript projects work with the most recent LTS of Node.js and respective npm version that gets installed with Node.js.
 Please consult [nodejs.org](https://nodejs.org/) for LTS timeline.
 Today these are:

 ```
 » date -u +"%Y-%m-%dT%H:%M:%SZ"